nixos-asia/website/en/nix-modules.md

 {#introduce}
 ## Introducing the module system

 A Nix *module* is a specification of various "options".
 When the user `import`s this module, they can assign these options.
 The module implementation (ie., the `config` attribute) will then use these values to produce the final expression to substitute in call site where the module gets imported.
+Modules can import each other in nested fashion; and option types can have certain merge semantics allowing you to define the same option across multiple modules.

 This is a mouthful, so let's get down to the concrete details.
-To port our example, we need to define two options: `dir`, and `tree`.
+To port our flake above, we need to define two options: `dir`, and `tree`.
 We will as well add a third option that is not user-setable but will be used set the resulting package.

 Here's our lsd module, defined in `lsd.nix` alongside the flake:

 ![[nix-modules/3/lsd.nix]]

+>[!info] Follow the comments
+> We recommend that you follow the comments in the above Nix file to understand its structure.
+As always, consult [Module system deep dive][doc] to learn of all the details.

-Let's use this from the [[repl]]:
+Let's evaluate it from the [[repl]]:

 ```sh
 ❯ nix repl